Author Toni Morrison has died at 88

-Renowned author Toni Morrison has died at 88, a friend confirmed to the Associated Press.
+Renowned author Toni Morrison has died at 88, according to her publisher, Alfred A. Knopf.
 She was known for her Pulitzer Prize winning novel “Beloved,” among other works such as “Paradise” and “Song of Solomon.”

 This is a developing story.
 Please check back for updates.